rodrigopereiradev/portfolio-web-app/README.md

 # portfolio-web-app

-This is a Java application developed using Spring Boot as framework.
+This is a Java application developed using Spring Boot that provides a web page to visualize portfolios and API endpoints to retrieve and modify them.

 ### Setting the application.properties